 At Mackie & Brechin we do things differently.
 As one of the few remaining truly independent veterinary practices serving the Edinburgh area and Central Scotland we pride ourselves in offering a personal and high quality service tailored to the needs of our clients.
-Amongst other things, and increasingly rarely in modern veterinary practice, we offer an out of hours emergency service where our clients can see their own vets in their own local practice when they need them most.
 We really care about the service that we offer and what our clients think about us.
 We aim at all times to be approachable, available and accountable and pride ourselves in investing in the most up to date facilities and training to enable us to look after your beloved pet in the best way possible.
 We are a Royal College of Veterinary Surgeons Accredited Small Animal Practice which is testament to our high standard of care and are continually developing the services that we offer to both keep us at the forefront of new technologies and make sure that what we do we do well.
 We believe that our dedication to the above principles are what sets us apart in the increasingly corporate world of veterinary care.

 What we offer

 (click to expand)